BarryCarlyon/twitch_extension_tools/README.md

 You can use Windows "Add and Remove Programs" to uninstall the program.

+You may need to manually remove data stored in the data/config storage location below.

 ## Data/Config Storage

 Data is stored in the following location